 Let us give a wide berth to Indian political lore and partisan commentaries on this subject and look at the facts as presented by international scholars[R1–9].

-Our reading is that China, and particularly Chinese chairman, Mao Zedong, himself, were always deeply suspicious of Nehru personally due to his elite “class” background.
+Our reading is that the Chinese, and particularly China’s chairman, Mao Zedong, himself, were always deeply suspicious of Nehru personally due to his “elite class” background.
 To doctrinaire Marxists, the “class” aspect is the fundamental prism through which the world is viewed.
 Nehru was considered a “reactionary” dictated to by the Indian and western, big bourgeoisie.
 All his actions, attitudes and pronouncements on Tibet and China were viewed through this filter.
 Finally, the real casus belli for the war were the conviction among Chairman Mao and the Chinese leadership that Nehru had designs on Tibet.

 Nehru viewed China as a huge landmass of fellow Asians, which had been tormented and exploited for long by imperialists.
 Hence, he perceived a commonality of interest between India and China in the early days.
 However, from 1949 onwards his perspective on China was pragmatic rather than “sentimental”.
 The way he saw it, the People’s Republic of China, as a large neighbour, wasn’t going any place else.
 They are here to stay, and we might as well accept them and coexist on a friendly basis, to mutual benefit.